CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 * Alarms should be evaluated and evaluated.
 * Statistics should be evaluated for troubleshooting.
 * A suspected incident should trigger concerted action.
-* If the WLAN usage has changed, the thresholds for triggering the alarm should be adjusted.As part of a security check, a WLAN can also be examined for weak points by means of a penetration test.
+* If the WLAN usage has changed, the thresholds for triggering the alarm should be adjusted.
+As part of a security check, a WLAN can also be examined for weak points by means of a penetration test.
 It must be checked carefully for all security measures taken to see if they are up to the attacks they are intended to counteract.
 Table 8 shows recommendations for time intervals to perform internal and external penetration tests.

 Table 8: Recommended time intervals for regular penetration tests